-- An escape opcode byte 0FH as the primary opcode and a second opcode byte - A mandatory prefix (66FH, F2H, F3H), an escape opcode byte, and a second opcode byte
+- An escape opcode byte 0FH as the primary opcode and a second opcode byte, or - A mandatory prefix (66H, F2H, or F3H), an escape opcode byte, and a second opcode byte (same as previous bullet)

-For example, CVTDQ2PD consists of the following sequence: F3 OF E6.
+For example, CVTDQ2PD consists of the following sequence: F3 0F E6.
 The first byte is a mandatory prefix for SSE/SSE2/SSE3 instructions (it is not considered as a repeat prefix).
-Note that all three byte opcodes are reserved.